peggyemch/peggyemch/readme.md

 ## Hi there.
 I'm Peggy. :wave:

 ### I love to learn and I'm insatiably curious.
-Here are some things I've enjoyed getting good at:
+Here are some things I've enjoyed sinking my teeth into:
 - Mathematics
 - Piano
 - Music Composition